Therapy for People-Pleasing & Over-Responsibility

 Over time, this can become exhausting.

-Where These Patterns Come From
+Come From

 emotional needs were overlooked or minimized

-love or connection felt conditional
+connection felt conditional or inconsistent

-you learned to read the room to stay connected or safe
+you learned to read the room to stay connected

-In that environment, your nervous system adapted.
+And in that environment, your system adapted.

-They helped you maintain connection.
+These strategies made sense then because they helped you maintain connection.

 But they can feel costly now.